return42/sphkerneldoc/doc/books/template-book/get-started.rst

 Config File
 ===========

-The file ``my-project.conf`` is the config file of the build process.
+The file ``conf.py`` is the config file of the build process.
 At least, you should change the following values to your needs.::

     project   = u'Template Book'